scalameta/munit/docs/getting-started.md

 MUnit builds on top of JUnit in order to benefit from existing JUnit tooling integrations.
 For example, IntelliJ can already automatically detect JUnit test suites and provides a nice interface to explore JUnit test results.
-Some build tools like Pants have built-in support to JUnit test suites.
+Some build tools like Pants also have built-in support to JUnit test suites.

+## Why not just JUnit?

 The default JUnit testing syntax is based on annotations and does not feel idiomatic when used from Scala.
 MUnit tries to fill in the gap by providing a